Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 You see that each feature is assigned to a score (positive or negative) depending on the value taken by this feature.
 The sum of all the Shapley values should be equal to the difference between the base value and the predicted probability.
 When a score is negative (in blue) it tends to decrease the predicted probability, and vice versa.
-As expected, we can see that the features with the largest (in absolute value)
+As expected, we can see that the features with the largest (positive or negative)
 Shapley value often correspond to the most important features according to the permutation importance: For example, "mean_word_length" has the second largest Shapley value, and it also has the second highest permutation importance.
 Of course the Shapley values will change for each sample, since each of them has different feature values.
 To make sure that there really is a correspondence between permutation importance and